DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_ipads.md

 The child or young person will need to take the device out of the sleeve to use it.
 You may want to consider purchasing more secure iPad cases, where appropriate.

 ## Find your Apple School Manager (ASM) Organisation ID

 You will be asked for your Apple School Manager (ASM) when you order iPads.
 Follow these steps to find it:

 1. Log in to Apple School Manager
-2. Click Settings, then click Enrollment Information
+2. Select 'Settings', then click Enrollment Information
 3. Look for your Organisation ID in the Enrollment Information pane

 You should be enrolled in Apple School Manager to order iPads.
 Find out [how to enrol in Apple School Manager](https://support.apple.com/en-gb/guide/apple-school-manager/apd402206497/web).

 ## Enrol DfE iPads in ASM using the reseller ID